 - Banks can, and do, call the police in that situation if the check was payable to them.
 Individuals who have cheques made out to them that bounce can also call the police to report the offender.

 - What happens then varies.
 The police might contact you directly and request you report to the nearest police station.
 If you do, then you might be arrested on the spot and put into jail, or you might be given an opportunity to make a payment to resolve the issue.
-Either if you leave your passport in the custody of the police while you sort it out, or stay at the police station while a friend sorts it out.
+If the option of avoiding immediate arrest is available, you might have to leave your passport in the custody of the police while you sort it out, or stay at the police station while a friend sorts it out.

 - According to a Gulf News report 12 July 2009, Colonel Khalil Ebrahim Al Mansouri of Dubai Police said: "We are very strict against bounced cheque cases, but before taking any legal action, we give the cheque issuers a chance to reach a compromise with the second party before filing a formal case.
 If the settlement can't be reached the complaint will be registered as a case and transferred to public prosecution and later to court."
 And referring to high profile cases, he said "What we usually do is set them free after they sign an undertaking leaving their passport [until] they can pay back their debt.
 However, people who fail to settle their financial commitments will be sent to jail to protect the rights of the affected parties,"

 Jail sentences and prison time for bounced cheques in Dubai